kailash-manasarovar/statement/docs/timeline/2025/february.md

 - It's curious they didn't give up; that must be the way of homicidal psychopathy.
 - I guess, however, the ole poisoning has been 100% effective on the thousands of other mass porn-stalking victims, that they must have thought there'd been an accident in the administering process, or something.
 - They should have spoken to the super-duper poisoners who must have been *very surprised* by February 2025, if not a while before, not that it helped any mass porn-stalking victims whose lives are in peril, then or now.
+- Did they sedate and rape Toby too?
+- Seems likely.

 ## El Pais